Request Request Appointment Like Us Like us on Facebook Reviews Read Our Reviews Call Give us a Call Map View our Map

 Reliable Prosthetics, Complete Smiles

-Woman after dental bridge in Pembroke Pines
+Woman smiling at her dentist after getting a dental bridge in Pembroke Pines

 A dental bridge in Pembroke Pines is a reliable option for patients looking to replace a few missing teeth.
 Known for its durability and natural-looking appearance, this unique prosthetic remains a popular choice within dental offices throughout the country.
-At Friedland Family Dentistry, our team is pleased to offer individuals the chance to improve their smiles without complex, invasive procedures.
+At Friedland Family Dentistry of Pembroke Pines, our team is pleased to offer individuals the chance to improve their smiles without complex, invasive procedures.
 With a dental bridge, the opportunity for a full, complete smile can be completed with minimal discomfort and ease in a safe and comfortable environment.
 Call us today if you would like to learn more about how a dental bridge can help you take back the life of your smile.

-What is a Dental Bridge?
+What Is a Dental Bridge?

 A dental bridge is a customized prosthetic that is made to fill in the gaps in your smile.
 When missing multiple teeth along an arch, this unique device can attach to healthy abutment teeth and allow you to enjoy all your favorite foods while also allowing you to speak more confidently.